Commuting elements, simplicial spaces, and filtrations of classifying spaces: Further Properties of , and

-has a number of interesting features, some of them analogous to the classifying space functor but there are some important differences.
-Given a homomorphism of topological groups $f:G\to H$ the notation will be used to denote the induced maps and $p(q,G):E(q,G)\to B(q,G)$ will denote the natural map from now on.
+The functor from topological groups to topological spaces, given by $G\mapsto B(q,G)$ has a number of interesting features, some of them analogous to the classifying space functor but there are some important differences.